AminoffZ/catonaut/README.md

 ### CSS

-To add CSS to the DOM, you need to create a CSS file in the public folder and reference it in the manifest.json.
-The above manifest example assumes there is a file called content.css in the public/assets/styles/ folder.
+To add CSS to the DOM, you need to create a CSS file in the public folder and reference it in the `manifest.json`.
+The above manifest example assumes there is a file called `content.css` in the `public/assets/styles/` folder.

 ### HTML